 The only failure here is you.
-To survive so long in life while possessing the cognitive ability of a neanderthal and eventually be able to breed is nothing short of a miracle.
+Surviving so long while possessing the cognitive ability of a Neanderthal and eventually being able to breed is nothing short of a miracle.

-Do not use your children to make up for what you lack and your own imbalances.
+Do not use your children to make up for your lack and imbalances.
 It’s pathetic.

 There is a reason why there are chapters in Chinese classics on BaZi on how some charts are not just spouse-harming, but children-harming as well, so please don’t be so naive to think that you are doing your child a favour as long as your “intentions are good” because some of you really don’t know what you’re talking about.

 The next thing you know, you’re halfway to the grave and blaming your child for not doing more with their lives, not knowing that you were the problem and you got in the way because you instilled so much fear in them since young.

 To my young readers, I hope whatever I said above speaks to you somehow.
 If you did not benefit from the system and you struggle academically, please don’t ever feel inadequate or that you are at a disadvantage.
 You’re actually given a great opportunity to learn what most others don’t.